Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 • literary and historical examples;

-• situations from films and theatrical productions;
+• situations from films and theater productions;

 • personal experience.